 Shih Tzus:

-Shih Tzus are small, affectionate dogs with a luxurious coat that requires regular grooming but sheds minimally.
+Shih Tzus are small, affectionate dogs with luxurious coats that require regular grooming but shed minimally.
 Their hypoallergenic fur produces less dander, making them suitable for allergy sufferers.
 Shih Tzus are known for their friendly disposition, playful nature, and devotion to their families, making them ideal pets for individuals seeking a small, hypoallergenic companion.

 Remember, individual allergies can vary.
 Even with hypoallergenic breeds, allergy testing and talking to your doctor is always recommended before bringing a new furry friend home.
 Spending time with a specific breed at a shelter or friend’s house can also be a good way to gauge your own allergic reaction.